 However much you earn from the ads just on your homepage, you can charge a premium on top for homepage takeovers.
 This can be between 2x-10x as much as you would usually earn.
 You are selling all of the ad space on your homepage (as well as a reskin) AND the value of your brand.
 On top of this users who see this HPTO are likely to be fresh to the site, and so more susceptible to the advertising message.

 This is why you can charge such a premium.
 The more well known your site is, the more of a premium you can charge.

 Homepage Takeover Advice for Ad Buyers

 If you have a big advertising budget and want to have a high impact ad campaign, then a Homepage Takeover might be for you.
-If you can find a site which has users you really want to grab the attention of, then a homepage takeover is basically impossible to ignore.
+If you can find a site that has users you really want to grab the attention of, then a homepage takeover is basically impossible to ignore.

 These are quite difficult campaigns to run for websites.
 Therefore make sure you give them plenty of time to test your ad units before the campaign.
 On top of that, if you are including a reskin, make sure you know in advance what their reporting capabilities are.

 As mobile sites have so much less room (and ads), you may want to consider including a reskin of the sites logo as part of the deal.
-This may cost more, but will mean that your HTPO is seen by everyone, including mobile users.
+This may cost more but will mean that your HTPO is seen by everyone, including mobile users.

 It can be tempting to run a Homepage Takeover as a roadblock unit on rotation with other ads which only targets users first page view of a site.
 This can reduce costs, and improve performance.
-However it also increases technical difficulties which will discourage the site from running them again.
+However, it also increases technical difficulties which will discourage the site from running them again.

 If you only pay for the HTPO roadblock when all ads show (which you should) then this will also reduce profitability for the site.
 This will likely encourage them to either increase prices or stop running Homepage Takeovers altogether.